Learn About Medical Liens and What They Mean for Your Case

 What is a lien holdback?

-The law requires that part of your total settlement award be “held back” or reserved in order to pay any liens that have been filed.
-This money, usually held by the defendant, is not available to anyone, including your law firm, until the lien resolution has concluded.
+The law requires that part of your total settlement award be “held back” or reserved to pay any liens that have been filed.
+This money, usually held by the defendant, is unavailable to anyone, including your law firm, until the lien resolution has concluded.
 During the resolution process, your law firm will conduct research to find out if any liens have been filed.

 The lien resolution process can take months or even years.
-In order to get some of your settlement money to you as soon as possible, Wallace Miller and other law forms will often pay your settlement in two installments.
+To get some of your settlement money to you as soon as possible, Wallace Miller and other law firms will often pay your settlement in two installments.
 In these situations, the first check does not include the money held back to pay any potential liens.
-Then, after the resolution process has concluded, any liens will be subtracted from the holdback and the remaining amount will be sent to the plaintiff.
+Then, after the resolution process has concluded, any liens will be subtracted from the holdback, and the remaining amount will be sent to the plaintiff.
 If it’s proven that there are no liens on the settlement, the full amount held back will be paid to the plaintiff.

 Photograph by Pixabay.